 Create systems for your business

-This has really changed my business in the last two years.
-I always wanted systems, but didn’t know where and how to start.
-I was running my business in a sloppy and unorganized way causing unneeded extra work for me and my team.
+This has changed my business in the last two years.
+I always wanted systems but didn’t know where and how to start.
+I was running my business in a sloppy and unorganized way, causing unneeded extra work for my team and me.
 Now we are clear on who’s doing what and what the timeline and expectations are thanks to tools like Asana and Slack.
-My business manager helps me with this and she does my bookkeeping (seriously, hire someone if this is bringing you down!) and she helps with goal setting.
-It’s been key in opening up time for me to live a more heathy life.
+My business manager helps me with this and she does my bookkeeping (seriously, hire someone if this is bringing you down!), and she helps with goal setting.
+It’s been vital in opening up time for me to live a more healthy life.

-I know that this is much harder to do when you’re just starting out and are running a solo show.
+I know that this is much harder to do when you’re just starting and are running a solo show.
 I used to burn the candle at both ends.
 I would check my emails first thing in the morning and would bring my laptop to bed with me.
 I would answer emails on vacation or work while my baby daughter was playing with blocks.
 I was always ON.
-I stressed over the constant juggle, I had moments of wanting to quit.
+I stressed over the constant juggle; I had moments of wanting to quit.
 I felt like a train coming off its tracks about to crash.
-That’s when I finally made the leap to hire a business manager and really step back to reevaluate my values both personally and professionally.
+That’s when I finally hired a business manager and took a step back to reevaluate my values (both personally and professionally).
 I set strict boundaries for my hours, I don’t check emails at all hours of the day, I don’t have any alerts on my phone and I prioritize self-care and family over everything else.
 It feels risky and scary, but I now realize it’s the only way to stay resilient.
-So, if you’re just starting out, find ways you can implement some boundaries within your business.
+So, if you’re just starting, find ways you can implement some boundaries within your business.
 Your future self will thank you.

 Side projects are magic